 For Western blotting applications, we recommend using the antibody at a 1:1,000 starting dilution.
+The exact concentration is not determined for each lot, however the typical range is 0.1-1.0 mg/mL.
 The optimal antibody concentration should be determined empirically for each specific application.

 Storage: Store at -20° C. We recommend a brief centrifugation before opening to settle vial contents.
-Then, apportion into working aliquots and store at -20°C. For shipment or short-term storage (up to one week), 2-8°C is sufficient.
+Then, apportion into working aliquots and store at -20° C. For shipment or short-term storage (up to one week),

+2-8°C is sufficient.